hdkid7/hdkid7/README.md

 ## I'm a Software Engineer based in New York, NY
 -  🍔 I’m currently working on an Ecommerce web application
--  🎮 Next project will be creating a game in Phaser Js (Game advertisement website) or a project in Clojure
+-  🎮 Next project will be creating a game in Unity implementing AI
--  🐍 I’m currently learning Clojure and C
+-  🐍 I’m currently learning Unity in C#
 -  🥅 2020 Goals: Contribute more to Open Source projects and start my own blog
 -  🐧 Fun Fact: Linux enthusiast who loves to workout and play basketball